-Contestants holding a current NHPA Full Member membership card (see Bylaws for additional information on membership) are given priority over other membership levels for tournament entry and league participation.
+Contestants having a national membership is considered a member with a current NHPA Full Member membership (see Bylaws for additional information on membership) and are given priority over other membership levels for tournament entry and league participation.
 This includes pacers and substitutes.
 Other eligibility requirements may apply for State tournaments and for the World Tournament.